jonahoffline/jonahoffline.github.io/source/_posts/2013-08-28-the-science-of-fucking-up.markdown

 I won't get into details, but let's just say the rest of their system was a ghetto.
 I've read about drug cartels with better workflows.
 I envied the janitors, even though our jobs were closely related.
 We both had to clean up these people's shit.

 The week was almost over.
 One more game of Solitaire and I would finally go home.
 Suddenly, I get an email saying they can't generate some reports and they're pissed off.
-After giving away an extra-hour and doing some Sherlock-worthy guess work I noticed there were two versions of the screen-scraper.
+After giving away an extra-hour and doing some Sherlock-worthy guess work, I noticed there were two versions of the screen-scraper.
 An unfinished "backup" made during the development of the script and the final version I should have ran.
 It's an understatement to say I had fucked up big time.

 ### Problems are opportunities in disguise